-Here, we propose that circularly driven phonons in the rare-earth trihalides produce effective magnetic fields that exceed those previously seen by several orders of magnitude.
-We predict at the example of CeCl$_3$ that effective magnetic fields of over 100~tesla, which polarize the paramagnetically disordered spins, should be achievable for laser energies well within the damage threshold of the crystal.
-The mechanism allows for bidirectional control of the induced magnetization and possibly creates a way to control the magnetic and electrical order of ferroic materials through interfacial coupling with the phonon-induced magnetization in heterostructures.
+Here, we propose that optically driven chiral phonons in rare-earth trihalides produce giant effective magnetic fields that exceed those previously seen by several orders of magnitude.
+We predict, at the example of CeCl$_3$, that effective magnetic fields of over 100~tesla should be achievable, which polarize the paramagnetically disordered spins, for laser energies well within the damage threshold of the crystal.
+The mechanism allows for bidirectional control of the induced magnetization through phonon chirality that in turn can be controlled by the polarization of the laser pulse.